OSC/ondemand/README.md

 ### pun_proxy_handler

 This handler proxies the authenticated user's traffic to his/her backend PUN through a Unix domain socket.
-If the user's PUN is down, then the user will be redirected to `OOD_NGINX_URI/start?redir=<redir>` to start up their PUN.
+If the user's PUN is down, then this handler will try to start up their PUN using the same procedure outlined in the previous section for the `/nginx/start` sub-URI.

 #### Required Arguments